gh0stter/CSharp-Extension-Library/README.md

 # CSharp Extension Library
 A C# .Net Standard extension library.
-Currently it provides extension methods for the following types
+Currently it provides extension methods for the following types:

 * System.String
 * System.Array
 * System.Collections.Generic.IEnumerable

 This is a .Net Standard 1.6 library and covered with unit tests

 ## System.String extensions